haiwen/seafile-admin-docs/manual/changelog/server-changelog.md

 ### 8.0.5 (2021/05/14)

-* Users can set whether to receive email notifications in the setting page
 * Add "Open via Client" button in file view page
 * Add an admin API to change a user's email
 * [fix] Fix a bug in seaf-gc